What does it take for jewelry to qualify for the “Made in the USA” label? Quite a bit, JCK learns. Is the effort worth it?

 Another indie jewelry brand, Brook & York in Old Saybrook, Conn., also makes seaside-inspired jewelry.
 And like Chart Metalworks, it fabricates every piece of its collection in its local facility, using raw materials sourced exclusively from U.S. suppliers.
 It also says its products are Made in the USA.
 But according to the Federal Trade Commission (FTC), Brook & York technically cannot make that claim.

-The difference between the two firms boils down to a single material: gold.
+Real gold gets in the way.
 According to FTC guidelines passed in 1997, jewelry labeled Made in the USA or Made in USA must be produced with materials that are “all or virtually all” from America.
 And gold is not an American product.
 Therefore, any jewelry brand that uses gold can’t be labeled American made.

 The standard, says Mark Hanna, chief marketing officer at the jewelry manufacturer Richline Group, “is technically impossible for precious metals products to achieve.”
 Hanna has been stumping for the FTC to rewrite the rules of the Made in the USA designation since 1998 and has written extensively on the issue.
 He, along with many others in the industry, want to see the policies loosened.
 “The standards as stated need to be updated to match the world, which is global,” he says.

 Tiffany Stevens, president and CEO of the Jewelers Vigilance Committee, agrees.
 “We’re restricted as an industry right now because every single part of the product has to be made [in] and come from America,” she says.